THE 2019 BEEKEEPING COURSES ARE NOW FULLY SUBSCRIBED AND WE THEREFORE REGRET WE CANNOT ACCEPT ANY MORE APPLICATIONS

-INTRODUCTION TO BEEKEEPING INTRODUCTION_TO_BEEKEEPING_APPLICATION_FORM1
+INTRODUCTION TO BEEKEEPING

-This course is run by The Guernsey Beekeepers Association and is an introduction to keeping, managing and caring for your own colony of honeybees.
+This course (NOW FULLY SUBSCRIBED) is run by The Guernsey Beekeepers Association and is an introduction to keeping, managing and caring for your own colony of honeybees.
 Further knowledge and experience will be gained by establishing your own hive and support will be forthcoming from the tutor and association members.
 It is designed for complete beginners who wish to go on to keep their own bees.

 The five theory sessions will be undertaken in the classroom during late winter/early spring.
 A further five practical sessions will give the students the opportunity to open and work beehives and will take place during early summer times and locations will be advised.